Things to do in Port Aransas, with kids!

 To get to the island, we took the ferry.
 It is a super short ride (just a couple minutes).

 On the way to the island, the wait was 45 minutes (on a Sunday).
-On the way home, it was 20 minutes.
+On the way home, it we drove right on.
 You can see current wait times HERE.

 (My tot just has one complaint.
 She was expecting a fairy and not a ferry.
 You can understand her disappointment.
-Good things we spotted dolphins in the water!)
+Good thing we spotted dolphins in the water!)

 This park also has pavilions, restrooms, an observation tower and a lighted fishing pier.